Parliamentary.ai

 Overview

 The Supply and Appropriation (Main Estimates) Bill 2021 authorizes government spending and the issuing of funds from the Consolidated Fund for the financial year ending 31 March 2022.
-It sets out the planned expenditure across various government departments and includes provisions for managing income and addressing any potential budget surpluses or shortfalls.
+It details the allocation of resources across various government departments and agencies.

 Description